-- Questions must be asked in a non-interrogating or non-threatening way.
+- Asking the speaker questions lets them know that you are open to any response that they may have, and that you are really listening and not judging. - Questions must be asked in a non-interrogating or non-threatening way.
 "You didn't like that, did you?" sounds threatening and may hinder additional information.
-However, "How did that make you feel?" is open and encourages the speaker to respond. - ➤ Eliminates assumptions.
+However, "How did that make your feel?" is open and encourages the speaker to respond. - Eliminates assumptions.
 As a listener, never jump to conclusions!
 Ask questions! - If you didn't understand a meaning of something, ask a question such as "Do you mean....?" or "Did I understand that you....?"
-This will make the speaker feel really listened to and cared about. - Allows you to gather more facts and details (e.g., "What happened before this took place?") - Encourages elaboration (e.g. "What happened next?") - Encourages discovery (e.g. "What do you feel are your options at this point?")
+This will make the speaker feel really listened to and cared about.

+- Allows you to gather more facts and details (e.g., "What happened before this took place?") - Encourages elaboration (e.g. "What happened next?") - Encourages discovery (e.g. "What do you feel are your options at this point?")

-- There are two types of questions you can ask, each dictating how much information you will get from the speaker. - Closed-Ended Questions: They require only a "yes" or "no" response (e.g. "Was your dinner good?") - Open-Ended Questions: They invite more input from the speaker (e.g. "What was good about your dinner?")
+There are two types of questions you can ask, each dictating how much information you will get from the speaker.

+- Closed-Ended Questions: They require only a "yes" or "no" response (e.g. "Was your dinner good?") - Open-Ended Questions: They invite more input from the speaker (e.g. "What was good about your dinner?")